European shares slip off highs as autos fall and Greek worries linger

 Today’s European research round-up

-$1 = 0.9268 euros Additional reporting by Blaise Robinson; Editing by Ralph Boulton
+$1 = 0.9268 euros Additional reporting by Blaise Robinson; Editing by Jeremy Gaunt